-- We collect data from each of the companies held in the Positive Change Strategy on what their impact is at the end of their fiscal year1.
+- We collect data from each of the companies held in the Positive Change Strategy on what their impact is at the end of their fiscal year.
 For those holdings that have been in the portfolio for less than the full year, no attempt has been made to pro-rate and therefore we include the full year of impact. - We try to pick just one or two of the most relevant metrics for each company and this data varies.
 Metrics are guided by the four impact themes which represent key global challenges.
 For example, we would report on CO2 emissions saved for a green energy provider in the Environment and Resource Needs theme, or patients treated for a healthcare company in the Healthcare and Quality of Life theme. - We only include data that relates to positive impacts from the products and services of the companies held in the portfolio (so what they do or sell).
 We do this to be rigorous and conservative with our reporting.
 We do not include positive or negative impacts from the business practices (so how the companies operate) in the Impact Report as we report on this separately in the annual ESG and engagement report, Positive Conversations.
 Further detail is provided in the 'Business Practices Reporting' section of this document. - The way in which companies measure and report is not always uniform, so as well as obtaining this data from company reports we also engage with companies to understand how they have compiled the data.

 - Where information is not available to calculate impact, we do not estimate a company's contribution and so we believe our impact figures are conservatively calculated.
-Through proactive engagement we hope the gaps in this data will diminish and consistency in reporting will increase over time. - In some instances, we use the most recent company reported data to calculate outcomes. - Data for CO2 emissions saved is based on company reporting, which is either in CO2 or carbon dioxide equivalent (CO2e); the aggregate data is presented as CO2e as this is the most conservative approach. - Data in the report is based on companies' publicly-reported data for the financial year 2022 (if reported before 30 June 2023 or through company engagement), unless indicated otherwise. - Healthcare companies tend to report cumulative data, and therefore data related to healthcare is presented to date, covering multiple years. - It is important to note that this data is for the overall companies.
+Through proactive engagement we hope the gaps in this data will diminish and consistency in reporting will increase over time. - In some instances, we use the most recent company reported data to calculate outcomes - Data for CO2 emissions saved is based on company reporting, which is either in CO2 or carbon dioxide equivalent (CO2e); the aggregate data is presented as CO2e as this is the most conservative approach. - Data in the report is based on companies' publicly-reported data for the financial year 2023 (if reported before 30 June 2024 or through company engagement), unless indicated otherwise.
+For Sartorius, the company reports -single-use products accounts for about three-quarters of the [Bioprocess Solutions] division's sales revenue.
+We have interpreted this as 75% in order to calculate the share of total revenue which single-use technologies contribute to. - Healthcare companies tend to report cumulative data, and therefore data related to healthcare is presented to date, covering multiple years. - It is important to note that this data is for the overall companies.
 We are not trying to factor in the specific ownership stake in the companies held by Positive Change clients.